isamu-isozaki/teamai_test/product/index.html.md

 ### Planning and roadmaps

-As a PM, you must plan for the near term (more detailed) as well as for the long term (more broad).
-This will enable you to efficiently communicate both internally and externally how the team is planning to deliver on the [product vision](https://about.gitlab.com/direction/product-vision/).
+As a PM, you must plan for the near term (more detailed/index.html.md) as well as for the long term (more broad/index.html.md).
+This will enable you to efficiently communicate both internally and externally how the team is planning to deliver on the [product vision](https://about.gitlab.com/direction/product-vision/index.html.md/index.html.md).

 #### Near-term

 In order to plan effectively around releases, as a PM you should have a detailed 3-month roadmap at all times.
-The issues contained in this near-term roadmap are the ones you should be spending the most energy on (fleshing them out, adding detail, discussing, etc).
-These issues will go through a refinement period where Product, Engineering, UX and other parties will discuss the proposal until a proper MVC proposal is reached (see [Contents of an MVP](https://about.gitlab.com/handbook/product/#content-of-an-mvp) for more detail).
-Most of the communication may happen within the issue comments, but some may happen offline (such as via Slack).
+The issues contained in this near-term roadmap are the ones you should be spending the most energy on (fleshing them out, adding detail, discussing, etc/index.html.md).
+These issues will go through a refinement period where Product, Engineering, UX and other parties will discuss the proposal until a proper MVC proposal is reached (see [Contents of an MVP](https://about.gitlab.comhttps://github.com/isamu-isozaki/teamai_test/tree/master/product/#content-of-an-mvp/index.html.md) for more detail/index.html.md).
+Most of the communication may happen within the issue comments, but some may happen offline (such as via Slack/index.html.md).
 Ensure that any relevant information that arise as part of an offline conversation is added to the issue title and issue description.
 As a PM you must ensure that issues have enough detail added to them before they become actionable as part of